eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The assumption here is that the old workload is not running anymore.

 Rationale:
-This allow to bring the system into a working state.
+This allows to bring the system into a working state.

 Tags:
 - WorkloadObject